 Bursa sacks are found in major joints like the shoulder, knee, and hip among others.
 Their job is to “grease” the movement between bones, ligaments and muscles through the cushioning of movement.
 With shoulder bursitis, the bursa becomes inflamed and can cause ongoing pain.

 Repetitive movements inflame the rotator cuff and cause pain that can be felt at any time but are more common after repeating certain movements.
 The repetitive movements can cause micro-tears in the collagen matrix with inflammation, swelling, tenderness and pain with specific movements.
 Tendonitis is more common in older athletes but can happen with younger athletes as well.

 Rotator cuff injuries are commonly felt as a dull but persistent ache often limiting motion and reducing the strength of the shoulder and arm.
 Heavy lifting above the head, heavy labor, and sports like wrestling, tennis or baseball can cause rotator cuff tears.

 This is a disorder in which the shoulder capsule, the connective tissue surrounding the glenohumeral joint of the shoulder, becomes inflamed and stiff, and grows together with abnormal bands of tissue, called adhesions, greatly restricting motion and causing chronic pain.

 Our Seattle physical therapy clinics address these conditions directly through advanced manual therapy techniques, soft tissue mobilization, improving movement patterns, corrective therapeutic exercises, and conditioning.
-These interventions can speed the overall healing process so you may return to function as quickly as possible.
+These interventions help speed the overall healing process so you can return to function as quickly as possible.

-Our staff physical therapists’ combined experience and knowledge work in symphony to rehabilitate and improve the function and strength of your shoulder.
+Our staff physical therapists’ combined experience and knowledge work together to rehabilitate and improve the function and strength of your shoulder.
 Contact us now to get started on your path to recovery.